You can collect additional information from your ticket purchasers and/or ticket holders with flexible Ticket Event Questions.

 By default, questions are asked once per ticket purchase (not per ticket holder) across all ticket groups and levels, and are optional.
 With customizations, you can:

-Ask Each Ticketholder: Require a response for each ticket that is purchased.
+Ask Each Ticketholder: Ask for a response for each ticket that is purchased.

-Require Response: The question is mandatory and must be answered.
+Require Response: The the question is mandatory and must be answered.

 Specific Ticket Groups: Only ask the question to specific ticket groups.

-Specific Ticket Levels: Only ask the question to specific ticket levels.
+Specific Ticket Levels: Only ask the question to specific ticket levels within each ticket group.

 You can also add Additional Details to your questions.
 This lets you provide additional information about the question being asked, which may help the ticket purchasers better understand your question.